 Some owners of 2010 Cadillac DTS vehicles may comment that the airbag light is illuminated.
 The technician may find DTC B0071 set in the PPS (passenger presence system) and DTC B0081 in the sensing and diagnostics module (SDM).

 This bulletin applies to 2011-2013 Cadillac Escalade models.
 You may receive a vehicle with a concern of an audible engine whine noise at 1,500-1,800 rpm.
 The noise can be heard inside the vehicle at or near the right side of the dash/bulkhead area.

-Some owners of 2013 Cadillac SRX models may complain that the locking fuel tank filler door does not lock or unlock, a condition that may be intermittent.
+Some owners of 2013 Cadillac SRX vehicles may complain that the fuel tank filler door does not lock or unlock.
+This concern may be intermittent.
 The condition is caused by lousy alignment of the locking pin to the hole in the fuel tank filler door bracket, preventing full engagement of the locking pin.